 Metra is run by an 11-member Board of Directors made up of representatives of the six-county area.
 Ten are appointed by county board chairman or commissioners, and one is appointed by the mayor of Chicago.

-Metra uses fare revenues to pay for 55 percent of its operating costs and public subsidies, primarily a regional transportation sales tax, for most of the rest.
+Metra uses fare revenues to pay for a little more than half of its operating costs and public subsidies, primarily a regional transportation sales tax, for most of the rest.
 For its capital costs, including major infrastucture and rolling stock expenses, Metra relies overwhelmingly on local, state and federal assistance.

 We’re at 547 W. Jackson Blvd., Chicago, Illinois, 60661.